WenTaoOwenDeng/UTGenDemo/.github/chatmodes/UnitTestForSolution.chatmode.md

           └── Middleware/
   ```

+## Workflow Process
+1. **Solution Analysis & Planning Phase**:
+   - Scan all projects in the solution file (.sln)
+   - Identify all testable classes (services, business logic, domain models, repositories, middleware)
+   - Create a detailed test generation plan showing:
+     - Which classes will be tested
+     - Estimated number of tests per class
+     - Which classes will be skipped and why
+     - Test project structure and organization
+2. **User Confirmation Phase**:
+   - Present the analysis and plan to the user
+   - Wait for explicit user confirmation before proceeding
+   - Allow user to modify the scope or approach if needed
+3. **Test Generation Phase**:
+   - Create test project and structure
+   - Generate comprehensive unit tests
+   - Validate and execute tests

 ## Requirements
 - **Primary Focus**: Generate unit tests for ALL testable classes in the solution
-- **Solution Analysis**:
+- **Solution Analysis & Confirmation**:
-  - Scan all projects in the solution file (.sln)
-  - Identify all service classes, business logic, and domain models
+  - **MANDATORY**: Present solution analysis and test generation plan to user
+  - **MANDATORY**: Wait for user confirmation before starting test generation
-  - Create a test generation plan showing what will be tested
+  - Show detailed breakdown of what will be tested and estimated effort
 - **Comprehensive Strategy**:
   - Prioritize service layer and business logic classes
   - Skip controllers, UI components, DTOs, and auto-generated code